4Voilier/Card-Game/README.md

 j2, compared, and depending on the situation, added directly to the end of the winner's packet or stored in new lists allowing the situation of equality to be managed.
 The winner then collects at the end from his list all the cards from the lists that have been played.
-Each move played will be displayed and the enter key will move to the next move.
-There you go, have fun!